bacnh85/openwrt-extra-packages/README.md

 ## Usage

-Add this feed into your feeds.conf
+Add this feed into your feeds.conf:
 ```
 src-git custom https://github.com/ngohaibac/openwrt-extra-packages
 ```

-This feed is enabled by default.
 To install all its package definitions, run:

 ```
 ./scripts/feeds update custom